When it comes to trade deals, Stuart Farr says that sometimes it’s difficult to work out what the fuss is all about.

 Yes, but have you given any thought as to what proportion of your efforts comprises a service rather than just selling goods?
 The 79 per cent quoted above has to come from somewhere doesn’t it?
 It is a fair bet that too few will be able to distinguish easily between that which has been sold as “goods” and that which has been provided as a “service”.
 The difference is important, because the law treats them quite differently.
 It’s easy to become confused too, and I’ll illustrate why.

-Recently, my wife and I took a weekend morning trip to a local garden centre to partake of a decent breakfast in readiness for a busy day ahead.
+Recently, my wife and I took a weekend morning trip to a local garden centre in Shropshire to partake of a decent breakfast in readiness for a busy day ahead.
 It was table service so I ordered my nine-item gut-buster breakfast (with all the trimmings) and we sat down to enjoy our hot beverages while the staff embarked on the cooking.
 After half an hour, with no sign of food, I was down to the dregs of my brew and getting ready to saw off and consume my own arm.